nhlong27/DengueApp/README.md

 _Below is how you can install and set up your app.
 This template doesn't rely on any external dependencies or services._

-1. Default host is Thingsboard.cloud and Supabase.
-Create your own accounts.
+1. Default hosts are Thingsboard.cloud and Supabase.
+Create your own accounts
 2. Clone the repo
    ```sh
    git clone https://github.com/nhlong27/dengueapp.git